 CCD (Charged Coupled Device)

-The CCD is a type of sensor that is used to capture an image by taking the light and translating it into digital data.
+The CCD is one type of sensor that is used to capture an image by taking the light and translating it into digital information.
 There are thousands of tiny little pixels that make up the surface of the sensor so that every little facet of light will be caught, converted, and refined into electrical energy, and organized into a digital image.

 Once the light has become a digital copy of the image it can easily be stored in the camera’s memory.

-Note that the CCD is monochromatic, meaning it works in grayscale.
-Your camera will also have a color filter where there are pixels for Red Green and Blue light.
+One of the things to note about the CCD camera is that it is monochromatic, meaning it works in grayscale.
+Your cameras will have a color filter where there are pixels for Red Green and Blue light.

 CCDs are not limited to digital cameras but are also used in telescopes, camcorders, and scanners–basically anything that takes in light and translates it into digital data.
 They’re also commonly used in high technology CCD cameras such as the one in astrophotography – including the Hubble Telescope which requires a prolonged exposure time.